textmate/latex.tmbundle/Support/help.markdown

 This command currently supports by default the following shortcut words: it, item, en, enum, desc, doc, eqa, eqn, eq, thm, lem, cor, pro, def, pf, que, q, p, par, lst, fig, pic, fr, cols, col, bl.

+*Comment: probably mention that if not using one of these shortcuts, the word entered expands to itself — allan*

-Another useful command is Insert Environment Closer, which is by default bound to `⌥⌘.`.
-This commands locates the innermost `\begin{foo}` that hasn't been closed by a corresponding `\end{foo}` and inserts this closing part.
+Another useful command is `Insert Environment Closer`, which is by default bound to `⌥⌘.`.
+This command locates the innermost `\begin{foo}` that hasn't been closed by a corresponding `\end{foo}` and inserts the closing part.
 Of course if you have used the `Insert Environment…` command, then you probably don't need this much.

-Finally, there is a command to quickly generate the LaTeX commands for greek letters, called Expand to Greek Letter.
+Finally, there is a command to quickly generate the LaTeX commands for greek letters, called `Expand to Greek Letter`.
 It is bound by default to `⌃⇧G`.
 What it does is it expands the current word to an appropriate greek letter, e.g. 'a' becomes `\alpha`, 'b' becomes `\beta`, 'vf' becomes `\varphi` etc. See the command for a complete list of the associations.

-#### List environments (inserting \item)
+#### List Environments (inserting \item)

-The most commonly used environments are the three itemize environments, `itemize`, `enumerate` and description.
+The most commonly used environments are the three itemize environments, `itemize`, `enumerate` and `description`.
 These can be created by the `Insert Environment…` command via the shortcuts `it` and `en`, as well as `item` and `enum`, and the first `\item` is automatically entered for you.
-Then, when you want to create a new item, pressing `enter` automatically inserts the required `\item` in front.
+Then, when you want to create a new item, pressing `enter` (`⌅`) automatically inserts the required `\item` in front.
 This is a functionality common among most languages in TextMate that support some sort of list.

-There is also a Lines to List Environment command, bound to `⌃⇧L`, which wraps the selected group of lines inside a list environment(enumerate,itemize,description).
+There is also a `Lines to List Environment` command, bound to `⌃⇧L`, which wraps the selected group of lines inside a list environment (`enumerate`, `itemize`, or `description`).
 Each non-blank line becomes an `\item` in the environment.
 If the first 20 characters of the line contain a `:` it is assumed that the environment will be a description environment and all the characters up to the `:` are placed inside left/right brackets.

-#### Wrapping text
+#### Wrapping Text

 Often one wants to enclose the currently selected text in an environment, or a command.
 The LaTeX bundle offers a list of `Wrap Selection In…` commands for all tastes.
 Here they are:

-* Wrap Selection in Command `⌃⇧W`: Wraps the selected text in a LaTeX command, with default value “textbf”.
-This is a trigger with two parts: You can override the entire textbf word to get something like `emph` or whatever you want.
-Optionally, you can simply press tab to have the “text” part stay there, and the “bf” part get highlighted for overriding, so as to be able to get “textit” and “texttt” easily.
+* `Wrap Selection in Command` (`⌃⇧W`): Wraps the selected text in a LaTeX command, with default value `textbf`.
+This is a trigger with two parts: You can override the entire `textbf` word to get something like `emph` or whatever you want.
+Optionally, you can press tab to have the “text” part stay there, and the `bf` part get highlighted for overriding, so as to be able to get `textit` and `texttt` easily.
+It should however be mentioned that you can use `⌘B`, `⌘I`, and `⌘K` for stylistic changes (bold, italic, and typewriter).
-* Wrap Selection in Environment `⌃⇧⌘W`: Wraps the selected text in an environment.
+* `Wrap Selection in Environment` (`⌃⇧⌘W`): Wraps the selected text in an environment.
 Also works without a selection.
-* Wrap Selection in Double Quotes `` ⌃` ``: Wraps the currently selected text in LaTeX double quotes, i.e. ` ``selection here'' `.
+* `Wrap Selection in Double Quotes` (`` ⌃` ``): Wraps the currently selected text in LaTeX double quotes, i.e. ` ``selection here'' `.
-* Wrap Selection in left…right `⌃⇧L`: Wraps the currently selected text in the \left-\right pair, so that if the selection is for instance “(text here)”, then it would become
+* `Wrap Selection in left…right` (`⌃⇧L`): Wraps the currently selected text in the \left-\right pair, so that if the selection is for instance `(text here)`, then it would become *Comment: Houston, we have a problem!*
-* Wrap Selection in Display Math
+* `Wrap Selection in Display Math`
-* Wrap Selection in Math Mode
+* `Wrap Selection in Math Mode`

 ### Completion

-The LaTeX bundle adds the following words to the list of completions (accessed through ⎋): corollary, definition, description, enumerate, equation, itemize, lemma, proof, proposition and verbatim.
+The LaTeX bundle adds the following words to the list of completions (accessed through `⎋`): corollary, definition, description, enumerate, equation, itemize, lemma, proof, proposition and verbatim.

 LaTeX overrides the standard completion behavior when the caret is inside a `\cite{}` or `\ref{}` block, (as well as all other equivalent commands like `eqref`, `vref`, `prettyref`, `citeauthor` etc).